partheus/partheus.github.io/src/entries/2022/red-v4.md

 One of the climbs I've been doing over and over again is a Red V4.
 It sits on an incline, starting out with a seated position.
 You switch arms on the next hold and then reach for a far hold with your left hand.
 Problem is, your balance is now entirely reliant on this arm because of this hold's height and distance.
 If you have a weak bone structure you might struggle on moves like this.

 I got it the third time I tried it.
 Once you make the big reach move, there's an easy foothold to bolster yourself up.
 The top out is a little tricky because the final hold is beyond the direct eyeline, over the cliff.
-But once you get it, the feeling is great.
+It's a good send.